-You should not appeal your long term disability denial letter without the assistance of an attorney, a qualified attorney who knows how to appeal ERISA disability cases.
-Not a general practice attorney, not a family law attorney or some guy who represented you in a traffic ticket years ago and you thought he was a nice guy.
+You should not appeal your long-term disability denial letter without the assistance of an attorney, a qualified attorney who knows how to appeal ERISA disability cases.
+Don’t hire a general practice attorney, a family law attorney, or some guy who represented you in a traffic ticket years ago and you thought he was a nice guy.
 Those are not the people that you should have helping you appealing your denial letter.

-The Problem With Appealing on Your Own
+The Problem With Appealing on Your Own Denial Letter

 No Need to Rely on The Government: Make Your Insurance Pay What They are Required

 So let’s not rely on the federal government.
 Let’s rely on the insurance policy that you are protected by.
-They have agreed to cover you for a disabling condition that makes you unable or prevents you from being able to maintain the duties of your own occupation for that first two years and for any occupation for the next years after that.
+They have agreed to cover you for a disabling condition that makes you unable or prevents you from being able to maintain the duties of your “own occupation” for that first two years and for “any occupation” for the next years after that.